yast/yast-installation/doc/control-file.md

 A role can also define additional dialogs that are shown when a given role is selected.
 It is a common installation dialog with *Abort*, *Cancel* and *Next* buttons.
 It supports and uses all parameters from the **GetInstArgs** module.
-When going back, it will first shown the last additional dialog and when going back through all additional dialogs, it will show again the roles selection.
+When going back, it will first show the last additional dialog and when going back through all additional dialogs, it will show again the roles selection.

 They were requested in FATE#317481 and they are an evolution of the earlier